-- current levels and providing over 2,000 major adaptations (level access showers, stairlifts, vertical lifts and ramps) and around 6,500 minor adaptations such as handrails and grab rails; - £21.4m investment over 5 years (£11m more than previously planned) improving the efficiency of central heating and providing more affordable heating in 5,500 homes, helping to reduce fuel poverty. - £8.7m investment in electrical installations, including over £6m on replacing lifts, communal lighting to high rise accommodation and providing upgraded door entry systems to flatted developments.
-Investment is also maintained for upgrading electrics and rewiring homes; - £32m over 5 years replacing windows and external doors with modern, energy efficient units, with all homes being fully double glazed by the end of the 5 year programme; - £15.7m on replacement roofs; - £4.9m on community safety and environmental improvements to estates; - A £14.6m programme will deliver around 5,000 internal improvements such as kitchens and bathrooms over 5 years; - Undertaking £58.7m of improvements in empty properties to ensure that they can be re-let; - £13.4m will provide over 100 new council homes, £6m more than currently approved.
-Two schemes for 17 homes (14 for persons with learning disabilities) are already being progressed at the Walk, Sedgley and Norfolk Rd, Wollaston, and feasibility studies are under way for a number of other potential sites. £758,000 is also proposed to undertake necessary roof and structural improvements over 3 years at the Leys depot, Brierley Hill. - A review is currently being undertaken of the borough's sheltered accommodation and whilst individual scheme proposals are yet to be developed, a financial provision of £1.1m is proposed over the next 2 years to start to address the outcomes from the review. - 25.
-Approval is sought to continue discussions with Energy Service Providers and similar organisations and to bid for, enter into negotiations and / or seek tenders as appropriate to progress carbon saving and / or power generating schemes to improve fuel poverty across the borough.
-Resources will be sought under the Energy Company Obligations (ECO) flowing from the Energy Act 2011, which takes over from existing energy service provider obligations under CERT (Carbon Emission Reduction Target) and CESP (Community Energy Saving Programme).
-ECO is intended to continue to provide funding for energy saving measures where households most need additional support, particularly in deprived areas, but also in hard to treat (or insulate) houses such as solid wall properties across the borough.
-A £4m scheme incorporating £3.2m of insulation and energy related measures is already planned supported by around £1.5m of ECO funding providing external wall insulation to almost 400 homes across the borough.
+- 23. Whilst the detail of the proposed programmes is included within Appendix 3, notable stock investment over the five year period from 2015/16 to 2019/20 is as follows: - Continued investment in Adaptations for persons with disabilities with £13.4m over the next five years maintaining waiting times at current levels and providing over 2,000 major adaptations (level access showers, stairlifts, vertical lifts and ramps) and around 6,500 minor adaptations such as handrails and grab rails; - £17.1m investment over 5 years improving the efficiency of central heating and providing more affordable heating in 4,675 homes, helping to reduce fuel poverty; - £6.7m investment in electrical installations, including £2.9m on upgrading high rise lifts; - £23.3m over 5 years replacing windows and external doors with modern, energy efficient units, with all homes being fully double glazed by the end of the 5 year programme; - £14.9m on replacement roofs: - £4.7m on community improvements on estates; - £11.2m over 5 years on 3,500 internal improvements such as plastering, replacement floors and kitchens and bathrooms; - Undertaking £61.7m of improvements in empty properties to ensure that they can be re-let; - £38.8m will continue to provide new council housing; - £0.8m is also proposed to undertake necessary improvements over 3 years at the Leys Depot, Brierley Hill. - 24.
+Approval is sought to continue discussions with government agencies such as the Homes and Communities Agency (HCA), Energy Service Providers and similar organisations and to bid for, enter into negotiations and / or seek tenders as appropriate to progress increasing resources to supplement the housing capital programme.
+This may be used, for example, to progress carbon saving and / or power generating schemes to improve fuel poverty across the borough.
+Resources may be sought under the Energy Company Obligations (ECO) or Renewable Heat Incentives (RHI) or any other energy based funding initiatives. - 25.
+It is proposed that any additional resources obtained under paragraph 24 be added to the Capital Programme accordingly and the Strategic Director (Resources and Transformation) and the Strategic Director (Environment, Economy and Housing) be authorised to enter into any such grant or funding agreements that are necessary to deliver the schemes. - 26.
+To ensure effective utilisation of all resources that become available, the Cabinet authorised the Strategic Director (Environment, Economy and Housing), in consultation with the Cabinet Member for Housing and Community Safety, to manage the five year programme so as to use all the resources that become available and commit expenditure to that amount and to report progress and actions to the Cabinet.
+In doing this, the Cabinet resolved to recommend the Council to confirm that all capital receipts

-- 26. It is proposed that any additional resources obtained under paragraph 25 be added to the Capital Programme accordingly and the Directors of Corporate Resources and Adult Community and Housing Services be approved to enter into any such grant or funding agreements necessary to deliver the schemes. - 27.
-To ensure effective utilisation of all resources that become available, Cabinet is requested to authorise the Director of Adult, Community and Housing Services, in consultation with the Cabinet Member for Housing, to manage the five year programme so as to use all the resources that become available and commit expenditure to that amount and to report progress and actions to the Cabinet.
-In doing this, Cabinet is requested to confirm that all capital receipts arising from the sale of HRA assets (other than those specifically committed to support private sector housing grants) should continue to be used for the improvement of council homes. - 28.
-To facilitate implementation of the programme, the Cabinet is requested to authorise the Director of Adult, Community and Housing Services to prepare specifications and undertake procurement in accordance with Standing Orders and Financial Regulations.
-Cabinet is also asked to agree that the Director of Adult, Community and Housing Services be authorised to enter into and award contracts on their behalf.
+- arising from the sale of HRA assets (other than those specifically committed to support private sector housing grants) continue to be used for the improvement of council homes. - 27.
+To facilitate implementation of the programme, the Cabinet authorised the Strategic Director (Environment, Economy and Housing) to prepare specifications and undertake procurement in accordance with Standing Orders and Financial Regulations.
+The Cabinet also authorised the Strategic Director (Environment, Economy and Housing) to enter into and award contracts on their behalf.